demetri800/SPLUNK-Home-Lab-/Purpleteam.md

 Conclusion:

 For this attack simulation, Atomic Team was used to emulate the T1059 MITRE ATTACK TECHNIQUE, which exploits the Windows powershell native tool by execute commands and scripts.
-The investigation was conducted by first examing the sysmon events from Splunk ingestion.
-From there, I queried the search for process creation events occurring around that time-frame of the initiated attack.
+The investigation was conducted by first examining the sysmon events from Splunk ingestion.
+From there, I queried the search for process creation events occurring around the time-frame of the attack.
+Based on the results, I discovered an event with details showing command terminal launching an encoded powershell process.
+To further analyze, I constructed a process chain by correlating those events with their GUIDs and parent-child process relationships.
+With this information, I was able to accurately  determine that powershell.exe was the parent process of the cmd.exe, at which point cmd.exe then launched conhost.exe and powershell.exe -e.
+To identify the content of the encoded script, I copied the encoded text from the command line details from the event and decoded with an online base 64 decoding tool, phoenix code.
+For my next step, I conducted cross source validation against both the sysmon and the 4688 Windows Security Event.
+In my query I included the time, host, and event id 4104.
+The results revealed powershell event that contained the scriptblock text, "Hello, from Powershell".